Loading…

 RMSE (solid line) is the typical residual between actual completion times and the model’s clean-play prediction; lower over time means the model matches reality better.
 Bias (dashed line) is the mean residual, and it should hover near zero after each refit’s intercept correction.

 Total scores included in each refit.
-More N = posteriors tighten faster, CVs fall, the experimental design starts paying off.
+More N = posteriors tighten faster and CVs fall, which is what the experimental design is for.

 Same data as the charts above, in raw numbers.
 Method column: brms = full Bayesian fit, seed = fallback (no fit, residuals against the existing coefficients).